coprolit/rpg-rules/moving-maneuver-difficulties.md

 Sprinting, x5 pace |	Medium
 **Climbing:** | -
 uphill | Routine
+Climbing stairs in combat | Routine
-Ladder, pile of rubble | Easy
+Ladder, pile of rubble, knotted rope | Easy
+Smooth rope | Light
 Wall with good handholds | Light
 Wall with adequate handholds | Medium
-Wall with poor handholds | Hard
+Rough, brick wall of a cottage or a cliff | Medium Wall with poor handholds | Hard
 Rough, stone wall in the rain | Very Hard
-Wall with no proper handholds | Extremely Hard the smooth wall of a fortress | Sheer Folly
+Wall with no proper handholds | Extremely Hard
+Smooth wall | Sheer Folly
-Mountain climbing with equipment | Hard
+Mountain, with equipment | Hard
-Mountain climbing, bare hands/ft | Very Hard
+Mountain, bare hands/ft | Very Hard
-Sheer obtuse angled wall w/ equip | Hard
+Sheer obtuse angled surface w/ equip | Hard
-Sheer obtuse angled wall w/o equip | Sheer Folly
+Sheer obtuse angled surface w/o equip | Sheer Folly Upside down on a stone surface | Absurd
-Icy, Slippery, Oily, Wet |  +1 difficulty each
-Using secured rope | Light
-a tree with lots of low limbs | Easy a tree with some low limbs | Light the rough, brick wall of a cottage | Medium a tree with limbs lower than 20' | Hard
+Icy, Slippery, Oily, Wet |  +1 difficulty each a tree with lots of low limbs | Easy a tree with some low limbs | Light a tree with limbs lower than 20' | Hard
 **Hiding:** | -
 behind a large barrel in a dark cellar | Routine